orval-labs/orval/docs/src/pages/guides/client-with-zod.md

 └── models
 ```

-The automatically generated `swr` and `zod` definitions can be used in your application as follows:
+The automatically generated SWR and Zod definitions can be used in the application as follows:

 ```ts
 import { Pet } from './gen/models';